 Snoring is an unmistakable hoarse sound that occurs when a person's airway is partially blocked while sleeping.
 When sleeping, the muscles in the soft palate (roof of the mouth), tongue and throat relax.
 According to Mayo Clinic, the soft tissues in the throat can relax enough to partially obstruct the airway.
 Soft tissues in the throat vibrate as air flows past, generating the noise.
-The more narrowed the airway becomes, the more forceful the air flow becomes.
-This causes an increase in vibration of the tissues, which is what causes snoring to become louder.
+The more narrowed the airway, the more forceful the air flow.
+This results in increased vibration of the tissues, which causes snoring to become louder.

 Snoring is extremely common and can affect almost anyone.
-The prevalence of habitual snoring has been estimated by Sleep Education to be 24 percent of adult women, 40 percent of adult men and 10 to 12 percent of children.
+The prevalence of habitual snoring has been estimated by Sleep Education to represent 24 percent of adult women, 40 percent of adult men, and 10 to 12 percent of children.

-Snoring is so prevalent because there are many common causes of snoring.
+The many common causes of snoring are responsible for its prevalence.
 According to Mayo Clinic, these causes include the following:

-- Anatomical conditions: Some people may have a narrow airway due to a low, thick soft palate, an elongated uvula (triangular piece of tissue that hangs from the soft palate) or large tonsils or adenoids.
+- Anatomical conditions: Some people may have a narrow airway due to a low and thick soft palate, an elongated uvula (the triangular piece of tissue that hangs from the soft palate) or large tonsils or adenoids.
 Obese or overweight people tend to have more fat tissue on the back of their throat that may narrow their airway and cause snoring.

-- Nasal problems: Chronic nasal congestion may be what causes snoring by obstructing the air flow when breathing.
+- Nasal problems: Chronic nasal congestion may cause snoring by obstructing the air flow when breathing.

-- Use of alcohol, sedatives and tobacco: The use of these products can relax the muscles in the throat and decrease the natural defenses against the obstruction of the airway, causing snoring.
+- Use of alcohol, sedatives and tobacco: The use of these products can relax the muscles in the throat and decrease the natural defences against an obstructed airway, causing snoring.

-Other risk factors that contribute to what causes snoring include the following:
+Other factors that increase the risk of snoring include the following:

 - Being male